linden-gan/Amazon-Robotics-Project/README.md

 # Amazon-Robotics-Project

-This is a pybullet interface for motion planning to move robot to a desired end pose.
+This is a motion planning library to move robot arm to desired end poses.

 ## Download
 ```